 Pharmacy aides work closely with the pharmacy technicians and the pharmacist.
-In some instances the job duties and title of the pharmacy aide overlaps with the pharmacy technician.
+In some instances, the job duties and title of the pharmacy aide overlaps with the pharmacy technician.

-- Pharmacy aides accept prescriptions for filling, gathering, and processing necessary information - Prepare prescription labels by typing or operating a computer and printer - Have a high level of social interaction with customers - There are many certificate programs for pharmacy aides, but most train on the job
+- Pharmacy aides accept prescriptions for filling, gathering, and processing necessary information - Prepare prescription labels by typing or operating a computer and printer - Have a high level of social interaction with customers - Most train on the job - Preferred employment qualifications are high school diploma and previous customer service experience